-Thresh is the threshold parameter for this event (i.e. a2-Threshold as defined within reportConfigNR for this event, or threshold as defined within csi-LoggedMeasurementEventTriggerConfig in a configuration in csi-LoggedMeasurementConfigToAddModList for this event).
+Thresh is the threshold parameter for this event (i.e. a2-Threshold as defined within reportConfigNR for this event, or as defined within csi-LoggedMeasurementEventTriggerConfig for this event).

 Ms is expressed in dBm in case of RSRP, or in dB in case of RSRQ and RS-SINR.